fundamelon/terminal-game-tutorial/part3/README.md

 usleep waiting 1 ms every time we go through our loop.
 We can make use of this by creating an `int` variable `tick`.
 We will increment tick every 1 ms. Then we will have our function call every so many ticks depending on the speed we want it to scroll down.
-Now we have a method for calling our objects `update` member at an interval that is more convenient to us.
+Now we have a method for calling our objects member function `update` at an interval that is more convenient to us.
 For our game we will call `update` on stars every 50 ms. Let's try it now.
 ```c++
 ObjectField stars;